WoutDLN/rp4if/md/08-accessiipimage.md

 ---

+name: iiifparam

 ## 2. Experiment with the IIIF Image API

 The IIIF consortium provides a detailed [**documentation** of the **IIIF Image API**'s parameters here](http://iiif.io/api/image/2.0/).
 Have a look at this documentation, and play with different settings for your images by manipulating the `URL` in the following exercise: